Kequc/kequtest/readme.md

 `util.spy`

 Takes a function to spy on as a parameter.
-Values that passed through it are available as an array on the `calls` attribute.
+Values that pass through it are available as an array on the `calls` attribute.

 ```javascript
 const mySpy = util.spy(() => 'hi there');